-convergence.txt lists the number of located transition states as a function of the number of trajectories and iteration (Only in FINAL_LL_FA).
+convergence.txt lists the number of located transition states as a function of the number of trajectories and iteration (Only present in FINAL_LL_FA folder).

 Energy_profile.pdf is an energy diagram with the relevant paths.
 If you change the value[ImpPaths] in the kinetics section of the input data (see below), you will incorporate/remove some pathways.
 In our example, the energy diagram is the following: